edxu96/RobustOptim/README.md

 # RobustOptimization
 Introductory (adjustable) robust optimization by matrix computation.

-author: Edward J. Xu, edxu96@outlook.com
-last update date: April 1st, 2019
-***

-Detailed explanation can be found in file [Cookbook for Robust Optimization, EDXU](cookbook_edxu.pdf)
+Detailed explanation can be found in file [Cookbook for Robust Optimization, EDXU](Cookbook_RobustOptim_EDXU.pdf)

 ## How to make robust optimization less conservative?